entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

 ### Static Widgets

 The Standard Banking Demo uses static HTML, FreeMarker, and JavaScript widgets to display content, e.g. headers, footers, and images.
-To view the static widgets, log in to the App builder and select `Components` → `Micro frontends & Widgets`.
+To view the static widgets, log in to the App Builder and select `Components` → `Micro frontends & Widgets`.

 ### Static CMS Content